-RIM says BlackBerry 10 now in testing with over 50 carriersAlex Wagner - Senior News Editor
+RIM says BlackBerry 10 now in testing with over 50 carriersAlex Wagner - Deputy Managing Editor, News Desk

 RIM reached a major milestone in the process of getting BlackBerry 10 to consumers today, as the company confirmed that it's achieved the Lab Entry phase of its trek to launch.
 This means that BlackBerry 10 is now in testing with carriers to ensure that it plays nicely with their network.
 In a statement sent to Crackberry, RIM CEO Thorsten Heins says that BlackBerry 10 has reached Lab Entry status with more than 50 different carriers.
 The exec didn't namedrop any specific operators.
 Heins also reiterated that carrier response to BlackBerry 10 "has been tremendous" and that the companies that he's met with are excited to launch the new platform.